cdickerman/portfolio/index.md

 ### This drawing program was my final project in AP Computer Science.

+<a href="http://stem.marlborough.org/blog/dance-projections/" target="_blank">Click here to view an article featuring these programs.</a>

 note: colors don’t transfer exactly to this embedding.

 <img src="pics/screen-0447.png">